SouthToNorth/Email-Boom/README.md

   send_mail.py

-      set your email to have SMTP server,and change user,password,host in this script, then you can run this script to send email,the content in Content.txt,target_email in target.txt
+      set your email to have SMTP server,and change user,password,host in this script, then you can run this script to send email,the content is in Content.txt, target_email in target.txt

   recv_mail.py